How to place images in letters with Photoshop

 Clicking the check mark.

-And now every letter in the word has a different image placed inside it:
+Every letter in the word now has a unique image placed inside it!

 All three images have been placed into the text in Photoshop